 Generally, the registration will be required each year by January 1.
 Because this is the first year this requirement is in effect, you may register between now and March 31, 2021 and still be compliant with the annual registration requirement.

 The only information that is required for registration is the name of the owner/operator, address of the short-term rental, and whether the STR is owner-occupied.
-There is also a requirement to provide a name and local contact number for the STR in the event there are questions or complaint.
-A separate database with the name and local contact number is available here, but none of the other information is accessible to the public.
+There is also a requirement to provide a name and local contact number for the STR in the event that there are questions or complaints.

 Transient Room Tax